nh0627/react-blog/_posts/2018-12-18-component-prop.markdown

 tags: react
 ---

-<p class="intro"><span class="dropcap">R</span>eact component can split the whole UI of an application into separated and independent pieces, and these pieces can communicate with props(properties).</p>
+React component can split the whole UI of an application into separated and independent pieces, and these pieces can communicate with props(properties).

 ### React Component
 * Component Nesting: components can be nested in a parent component